opencog/link-grammar/bindings/python3/README.md

-# Python bindings for Link Grammar
+# Python3 bindings for Link Grammar

 Description
 ===========
-This directory contains a Python interface to the Link Grammar C library.
+This directory contains a Python 3.4 interface to the Link Grammar C library.
+The interface generated uses the configuration files in the `python` directory.

 Testing